Meet YOLO26: next-gen vision AI.

 4.1 Data Subject (or Consumer) Request.
 Ultralytics shall, to the extent legally permitted, notify Customer at the primary contact in the account without undue delay if Ultralytics receives a request from a Data Subject (or Consumer) to exercise the Data Subject's (or Consumer's) right of access (or disclosure), right to rectification, restriction of Processing, erasure (or deletion or the "right to be forgotten"), data portability, object to the Processing, or its right not to be subject to an automated individual decision making ("Data Subject (or Consumer) Request").

 4.2 Assistance.
-Taking into account the nature of Processing, Ultralytics will provide reasonable assistance to Customer to respond to requests to exercise Data Subject rights under Data Protection Laws, to the extent Customer cannot fulfil the request using available Service functionality.
+Taking into account the nature of Processing, Ultralytics will provide reasonable assistance to Customer to respond to requests to exercise Data Subject rights under Data Protection Laws, to the extent Customer cannot fulfill the request using available Service functionality.

 4.3 DPIA; Prior Consultation.
 Taking into account the nature of Processing and the information available to Ultralytics, Ultralytics will provide reasonable assistance to Customer with (i) data protection impact assessments and (ii) Customer's consultation and/or cooperation with supervisory authorities, in each case where required by Data Protection Laws and where Customer does not otherwise have access to relevant information.
 Except where required by Data Protection Laws or in connection with a Customer Personal Data Breach, Customer shall not request such assistance more than once in any twelve (12) month period.
 Customer will reimburse Ultralytics' reasonable costs and expenses incurred in providing such assistance, where permitted by law.